Kredaro/Deep-Learning-Training/Neural Networks/Logistic_Regression/Readme.md

 # Logistic Regression

-What we need a algorithm which will help us classify the the input X into one of the 2 classes.
+What we need is a algorithm which will help us classify the  input X into one of the 2 classes.
 Rather we need a probabilistic output about what are the chances that this is equal to one.

 Given parameters w and b we cannot use Wt \* X + b&nbsp;, because this is linear and the output might be negative or a large number.
 We use the sigmoid function to change the inputs.